Cindy Wilson

-Cynthia Leigh Wilson (born February 28, 1957) is an American musician and one of the vocalists, songwriters and founding members of new wave rock band the B-52's.
+Cynthia Leigh Wilson (born February 28, 1957) is an American musician and one of the vocalists, songwriters and founding members of new wave rock band the B-52s.
 She is noted for her distinctive contralto voice and also plays percussion during live shows.
 She is the younger sister of the late guitarist Ricky Wilson (1953–1985), who was also a founding member of the band.

-In addition to her work with the B-52's, Wilson has released two solo EPs, Sunrise (2016) and Supernatural (2017).
-In late 2017, she released her debut solo album, Change, via the independent label Kill Rock Stars.
+In addition to her work with the B-52's, Wilson has released three solo EPs, Sunrise (2016), Supernatural (2017), and Second Sight (2025) In late 2017, she released her debut solo album, Change, via the independent label Kill Rock Stars.
+Wilson released her second solo album, Realms, in August 2023.

 Biography

 1957–1975: Early life

 Wilson was born February 28, 1957 in Athens, Georgia.
 She had one elder brother, Ricky.
-When Ricky was 19 years old, he began learning to play guitar, and invited Cindy to harmonize along with his instrumentation.
+When Ricky was 13 years old, he began learning to play guitar, and invited the younger Cindy to harmonize along with his instrumentation.

-1976–1984: Career beginnings and The B-52's
+1976–1984: Career beginnings and The B-52s

 The B-52's were formed when Wilson, her brother Ricky, keyboardist and backing vocalist Kate Pierson, drummer and percussionist Keith Strickland, and lead vocalist Fred Schneider played an impromptu musical jam session after sharing a tropical Flaming Volcano drink at a local Chinese restaurant.
 Prior, Ricky Wilson and Strickland had considered forming a band after taking a post-college vacation of Europe.
 The band played their first concert in 1977 at a Valentine's Day party for their friends in Athens.
 Wilson, then 19 years old, was the youngest member of the band.

 The group recorded and released their debut album The B-52's in 1979, released through Warner Bros.
 Records, which yielded the charting singles "Rock Lobster" and "Planet Claire" and launched the band into stardom.
-The album peaked at number 7 on the U.S. Billboard 200, and was also especially popular in Australia. "[The record companies] were looking for new wave punk, and we fit the bill because they thought we were very original," Wilson recalled.
+The album peaked at number 7 on the U.S. Billboard 200, and was also especially popular in Australia.
+"The record companies were looking for new wave punk, and we fit the bill because they thought we were very original," Wilson recalled.
 "We got some money to support us, and then we could concentrate on growing our shows a little more and writing more music."
 From their inception, the band drew attention for their flamboyant stage attire, which included Wilson and Pierson donning beehive hairdos and go-go boots.

 The band released their second album, Wild Planet, in 1980, during which time they pooled their income together to purchase a house in upstate New York, where they all lived together and recorded material.
 Their third studio album, Whammy!, was released in 1983, also through Warner Bros.
 Records.